ianxm/gimp-comic-book/readme.md

     background layer.

     Next we use the `photocopy` filter to convert the layer into lines where the image is darkest.
+This method was based on the [cartoon-quick](https://www.gimphelp.org/effects_cartoon_quick.html) filter.
 We use the `Detail` parameter to determine how sensitive photocopy should be.
 This does a good job of marking edges, but also results in noise in large dark areas.
-To reduce that effect we lighten the image with a `levels` operation before the `photocopy` call and darken it back after using a `sharpen` operation.
+To reduce that effect we lighten the image with a `levels` operation before the `photocopy` call and darken it back after using a `sharpen` operation, and run a `median-blur` on the layer while the image is indexed.
 If `Detail` is turned down to zero we skip this step entirely.

     The `photocopy` filter produces an inverted greyscale image so there's no need to desaturate or invert the sketch layer.
 We just set its mode to `MULTIPLY` and are done here.

-        (when (> detail 0)
+        (when (> detail 0.0001)
           (gimp-image-add-layer image sketch-layer 0)
           (gimp-item-set-name sketch-layer "sketch")
           (gimp-image-set-active-layer image sketch-layer)
           (gimp-drawable-levels sketch-layer HISTOGRAM-VALUE 0 1 TRUE 1 0.3 1 TRUE)
           (let* ((detail-inv (- 1 detail))
                  (detail-val (+ (* detail-inv 0.4) 0.6))) ; range from 1 (lowest) to 0.6 (highest)
-            (plug-in-photocopy RUN-NONINTERACTIVE image sketch-layer 20.0 1.0 1.0 detail-val))
+            (plug-in-photocopy RUN-NONINTERACTIVE image sketch-layer 12.0 1.0 0.0 detail-val))
           (gimp-drawable-levels sketch-layer HISTOGRAM-VALUE 0.7 1 TRUE 1 0 1 TRUE)

           (let ((count 0))